sstelfox/stelfox.net/content/blog/2013-12-08-running-emails-through-ruby.md

 type: post
 ---

-Following up on my [earlier post][1] where I covered how to backup your Gmail account using `fetchmail` and `procmail`; I wanted to cover how I was additionally processing received mail through ruby.
+Following up on my [earlier post]({{< relref "2013-11-19-backing-up-gmail-with-fetchmail.md" >}}) where I covered how to backup your Gmail account using `fetchmail` and `procmail`; I wanted to cover how I was additionally processing received mail through ruby.

 This was part of a larger project where I was doing statistical analysis on my email while evaluating various data stores.
 To get the emails into the various